Central Hawkes Bay College Central Hawkes Bay College

 Course Description

-Teacher in Charge: Ms N. Weston.
+Teacher in Charge: Mr B. Dean-Webb.

 Recommended Prior Learning